-Ginataang Baboy (Pork in Coconut Milk) is one of those cozy Filipino meals that tastes like it simmered all dayโฆ even when it didnโt.
-Tender pork, creamy coconut milk, ginger, garlic, and a little heat come together into a rich sauce that practically begs for a mountain of rice.
+Ginataang Baboy (Pork in Coconut Milk) is one of those cozy Filipino meals that tastes like it simmered all day, even when it didnโt.
+Tender pork, creamy coconut milk, ginger, garlic, and just enough heat melt into a rich sauce that basically demands a mountain of rice.

-If you love coconut milk dishes, youโll probably also want Laing, Gising-Gising, or even a cozy coconut pumpkin soup in your rotation.
+If coconut milk dishes are your thing, add Laing, Gising-Gising, or a cozy coconut pumpkin soup to your rotation too.

 Save This Recipe ๐